 Introduction

-The clinical manifestations of MOGAD vary from optic neuritis or myelitis to acute disseminated encephalomyelitis (ADEM), or cerebral cortical encephalitis (CCE).
+The clinical manifestations of MOGAD vary from optic neuritis or myelitis to forms of encephalitis which differ slightly from each other.
+These include acute disseminated encephalomyelitis (ADEM), FLAIR-hyperintense Lesions in Anti-MOG-associated Encephalitis with Seizures (FLAMES), or cerebral cortical encephalitis (CCE).

 What are the symptoms?

-Symptoms can develop rapidly over days to weeks.
+Symptoms can develop rapidly, typically over just a few days to weeks.

 What are the causes?